 Want the look of a Rimowa at a fraction of the cost?

-This Rimowa dupe is an entirely aluminum suitcase and a great alternative.
+This aluminum suitcase is a great alternative.
 Visually, it's sleek and sharp looking.
 The combo locks are easy to set up and the wheels are smooth.

 The handle is a touch flimsier and the suitcase frame is a thinner aluminum, but the interior is roomy and waterproof and has just the right amount of compartments for organizing toiletries and accessories.